MLabash/MLabash.github.io/README.md

 2. Enhance Interfaces.
 3. Add sound effects.

-The code is explained in the comments inside script.js file.
+The code is explained in the comments inside script.js file (the will be addded later).